 For DECREASE-I (N=112), the 95% confidence interval for the estimated number of manipulated data points is [0 - 112] or [0 - 112] when based on a point estimate or a more uncertain distribution estimate, respectively.
 The left column of Figure 2 depicts the pM per X manipulated data points (top panel) and the bounds of the confidence interval when the degree of confidence is altered (lower panel).
 Staying clearly between the dotted lines in the top panel, depicting the 95% CI (top: .975; bottom: .025), it becomes apparent that the degree of uncertainty is too high to make any reasonable estimates about the number of manipulated data points with sufficient confidence.
 This is partly due to the small sample size of the DECREASE-I trial (i.e., N=112) and the availability of just the summary results.
 Only when the degree of confidence is lowered to around 75% does the interval not span the entire sample size.
 As such, based on the summary results, little can be said about the extent of the data manipulation that occurred in the DECREASE-I trial, affirming the conclusions of the original committee report6.

-Inversion method results used to estimate the number of data points manipulated in the DECREASE-I and DECREASE-IV trials.
+Figure 2: Inversion method results used to estimate the number of data points manipulated in the DECREASE-I and DECREASE-IV trials.
 The top row panels indicate pM (y-axis) for all X out of N manipulated data points (x-axis).
 The bottom row indicates the estimated interval of manipulated data points (y-axis) when varying the degree of confidence (x-axis).
 Dotted lines indicate the bounds for a 95 percent CI.

 For DECREASE-IV (N=1066), the 95% confidence interval for the estimated number of manipulated data points is [3 - 1066] or [10 - 1066] when based on a point estimate or a more uncertain distribution estimate, respectively.
 The relatively minor difference between the estimates indicates that there is a high degree of confidence that data manipulation did occur based on the difference of the trial results alone.
 Nonetheless, the range of potentially manipulated data points is still estimated at approximately 1000; this indicates that the summary results are insufficient to provide more than an estimated lower bound.
-This indicates that it is possible not all data were manipulated (i.e., N=1066) but at least some were, increasing the importance of well-documented data provenance to discern between genuine and falsified data.
+This indicates that it is possible not all data were manipulated (i.e., N=1066), but at least some were, increasing the importance of well-documented data provenance to discern between genuine and falsified data.

 Discussion